Photos

 Helen Merriman Beek (1904-1975)

 md.
 1st.
-George Lester Langtry
+George Lester Langtry (divorced)

-md. last (2nd?)
-William Lacy Glazier
+md.
+2nd William Lacy Glazier

-John J. Beek (1906-1992)
+John Beek (1906-1992)

 md.
-Lena L. Hardaway
+2nd Lena Loyce Hardaway

-14 William (Will) Harrison Merriman was born on July 7, 1872 in Manzanita Pct. (now Medford), Jackson Co., Oregon 9,25.
+14 William "Will" Harrison Merriman was born on July 7, 1872 in Manzanita Pct. (now Medford), Jackson Co., Oregon 9,25.
 He died on May 28, 1942 in Berkeley, Alameda Co., California 9.

-He married first Rose M. Luy on July 29, 1894 in Jacksonville, Jackson Co., Oregon 3.
+He married first Rose Minerva Luy on July 29, 1894 in Jacksonville, Jackson Co., Oregon 3.
 (She was born in November 1875 in Jacksonville, Jackson Co., Oregon 7 and died on January 20, 1932 in Alameda Co., California 9.)

 They had one child: